Recently I received two emails from readers who told me they couldn’t travel because they were broke – so they were

 Or something to that effect.

 This little strategy found me a room in a luxurious winery in South Africa, an apartment on the coast of Tunisia, and a luxury apartment for a month – yes, an entire month – in Brasilia.
 And that was before social media even existed.

 So ask around.
 At worst, you might end up going somewhere not originally on your list but where you’ll be able to stay for free – and meet wonderful local people at the same time.

 Don’t know anyone who knows anyone where you’re going?

-You can still stay for free by using groups like couchsurfing whose members believe - as I do - that travel can change the world and that getting to know one another is the best way to do that.
+You can still stay for free by using some of the free homestay groups like couchsurfing whose members believe – as I do – that travel can change the world and that getting to know one another is the best way to do that.

 Becoming a housesitter is an increasingly popular option for travelers.